tomoose11/BE2-NC-NEWS/My.md

         expect(body.topics.length).to.equal(2);
       }));
 ```
-In the above example the describe block tell us which endpoint we are testing.
-The it block tell us what we expect to happen when this url is requested. we test that we will recieve an array, and all the keys are what we expect then to be.
+In the above example the describe block tells us which endpoint we are testing.
+The it block tells us what we expect to happen when this url is requested. we test that we will recieve an array, and all the keys are what we expect them to be.
 We also check that the array is of the correct length.

 ### Deployment